-Therefore, the oscillations influence on the climate of sample sites within the region of study, but we cannot find correlations with the precipitation reconstructions, since the reconstruction period covers only part of the summer monsoon period.
+Therefore, the oscillations influence on the climate of sample points within the region of study, but we cannot find correlations with the precipitation reconstructions, since the reconstruction period covers only part of the summer monsoon period.
 An indirect confirmation of this is the results of the wavelet analysis, which revealed cycles of about 3, 15 and 60 years.
-As it appears, quasi-cyclic short-term frequency (about 3 years) may be associated with ENSO, which is a variability with a 2 to 2.5-year frequency coupled with a low-frequency component of 2.5 to 7 years (Allan et al., 1996; Bridgman and Oliver, 2006; Gaire at al., 2017).
-Cycles of about 15 and 60 years may reflect the influence of PDO variability, which has been found at 15-25 yr. and 50-70 yr. cycles (Ma, 2007).
 These cycles are significant for SSA and marginally significant for CSA and NSA.
-Most likely, this insignificance of cycles is explained by the fact that reconstructions of precipitation for CSA and NSA are much shorter than reconstruction for SSA.
-These results will be more accurate when we collect additional data, and chronologies will be expanded.
-It should be noted, that in this study area, we can only use cores from living trees and discs of dead Pinus koraiensis trees for several reasons.
-First, due to high humidity in summer wood decomposes very quickly, so it is very difficult to find a well-preserved dead tree.
-Secondly, the old wooden buildings are completely absent.
-Finally, subfossil trees are extremely rare and are found only in one location within the study area not far the NSA.
-Therefore, taking into account the maximum age of Pinus koraiensis trees and the rate of wood decomposition, we believe that the maximum length of chronologies can be about 600-700 years.
+Most likely, this insignificance of

-Thus, features of distribution and amount of precipitation were likely to be determined by a combination of the impacts of various air currents, which caused frequent change and large differences in the precipitation amount on a year-to-year basis.
-Our results suggest that the main contribution to the precipitation is still made by the impact of the Pacific Ocean.
-However, the further research is needed to be able to fully understand the mechanisms behind the effect of large-scale oscillations on climate and tree growth.
+- 380 cycles is explained by the fact that reconstructions of precipitation for CSA and NSA are much shorter than reconstructions for SSA.
+As it appears, quasi-cyclic short-term frequency (about 3 years) may be associated with ENSO, which is a variability with a 2 to 2.5-year frequency coupled with a low-frequency component of 2.5 to 7 years (Allan et al., 1996; Bridgman and Oliver, 2006; Gaire at al., 2017).
+Cycles of about 15 and 60 years reflect the influence of PDO variability, which has been found at 15-25 yr. and 50-70 yr. cycles (Ma, 2007). - 385 Thus, features of distribution and amount of precipitation were likely to be determined by a combination of the impacts of various air currents, which caused frequent change and large differences in the precipitation amount on a year-to-year basis.
+However, the main contribution to the precipitation is still made by the impact of the Pacific Ocean.